jrothsqi/processparser/README.md

 **File requirements:**

-* baseprocess.txt: The output from `curl http://api.eresourcecenter.org/nvman/processes` (should be updated if new processes/categories are added)
+* processFile: The output from `curl http://api.eresourcecenter.org/nvman/processes` (default is "baseprocess.txt" - should be updated if new processes/categories are added and baseprocessUpdateAuto is not enabled in the configuration section).
 * config.conf: A CherryPy configuration file (in most cases, this file should have no text in it)

 **Usage:**